LLC Bank Account: Everything You Need to Know

 - The LLC name

-- Legitimacy of the LLC, including proper licensing information
+- The legitimacy of the LLC, including proper licensing information

 - LLC tax ID number (TIN)